-Lower Back Pain: Causes, Treatment, Exercises & Prevention Tips
+Lower Back Pain: Causes, Exercises, Treatment & Prevention (2026 Guide)

 Lower back pain is one of the most common health problems today.
 Almost everyone experiences it at some point in life.
-It can be mild and annoying or severe and limiting, affecting your daily activities, work, and sleep.
+It can be mild and temporary or severe enough to affect daily activities, work, and sleep.

-Lower back pain happens when the muscles, ligaments, or bones in your lower spine become stressed, injured, or inflamed.
-Sometimes, it occurs after lifting heavy objects, sitting too long, or due to age-related changes.
+This condition usually develops when the muscles, ligaments, or joints in the lower spine become stressed, injured, or inflamed.
+Common triggers include lifting heavy objects incorrectly, sitting for long hours, or age-related changes in the spine.

 There are two main types of lower back pain: